pymupdf/PyMuPDF/docs/document.rst

   .. method:: __init__(self, filename=None, stream=None, *, filetype=None, rect=None, width=0, height=0, fontsize=11)

-    * Changed in v1.14.13: support `io.BytesIO` for memory documents.
-    * Changed in v1.19.6: Clearer, shorter and more consistent exception messages.
-File type "pdf" is always assumed if not specified.
-Empty files and memory areas will always lead to exceptions.

-    Creates a *Document* object.
+    Create a ``Document`` object.

     * With default parameters, a **new empty PDF** document will be created.
-    * If *stream* is given, then the document is created from memory and, if not a PDF, either *filename* or *filetype* must indicate its type.
+    * If ``stream`` is given, then the document is created from memory.
-    * If *stream* is `None`, then a document is created from the file given by *filename*.
-Its type is inferred from the extension.
-This can be overruled by *filetype.*
+    * If ``stream`` is `None`, then a document is created from the file given by ``filename``.

-    :arg str,pathlib filename: A UTF-8 string or *pathlib* object containing a file path.
-The document type is inferred from the filename extension.
-If not present or not matching :ref:`a supported type<Supported_File_Types>`, a PDF document is assumed.
-For memory documents, this argument may be used instead of `filetype`, see below.
+    :arg str,pathlib filename: A UTF-8 string or ``pathlib.Path`` object containing a file path.
+The document type is always determined from the file content.
+The ``filetype`` parameter can be used to ensure that the detected type is as expected or, respectively, to force treating any file as plain text.

-    :arg bytes,bytearray,BytesIO stream: A memory area containing a supported document.
-If not a PDF, its type **must** be specified by either `filename` or `filetype`.
+    :arg bytes,bytearray,BytesIO stream: A memory area containing file data.
+The document type is **always** detected from the data content.
+The ``filetype`` parameter is ignored except for undetected data content.
+In that case only, using ``filetype="txt"`` will treat the data as containing plain text.

     :arg str filetype: A string specifying the type of document.
-This may be anything looking like a filename (e.g. "x.pdf"), in which case MuPDF uses the extension to determine the type, or a mime type like *application/pdf*.
+This may be anything looking like a filename (e.g. "x.pdf"), in which case MuPDF uses the extension to determine the type, or a mime type like ``application/pdf``.
 Just using strings like "pdf"  or ".pdf" will also work.
-May be omitted for PDF documents, otherwise must match :ref:`a supported document type<Supported_File_Types>`.
+Can be omitted for :ref:`a supported document type<Supported_File_Types>`.

+      If opening a file name / path only, it will be used to ensure that the detected type is as expected.
+An exception is raised for a mismatch.
+Using `filetype="txt"` will treat any file as containing plain text.

+      When opening from memory, this parameter is ignored except for undetected data content.
+Only in that case, using ``filetype="txt"`` will treat the data as containing plain text.

     :arg rect_like rect: a rectangle specifying the desired page size.
 This parameter is only meaningful for documents with a variable page layout ("reflowable" documents), like e-books or HTML, and ignored otherwise.
 If specified, it must be a non-empty, finite rectangle with top-left coordinates (0, 0).
 Together with parameter *fontsize*, each page will be accordingly laid out and hence also determine the number of pages.

-    :arg float width: may used together with *height* as an alternative to *rect* to specify layout information.
+    :arg float width: may used together with ``height`` as an alternative to ``rect`` to specify layout information.

-    :arg float height: may used together with *width* as an alternative to *rect* to specify layout information.
+    :arg float height: may used together with ``width`` as an alternative to ``rect`` to specify layout information.

     :arg float fontsize: the default :data:`fontsize` for reflowable document types.
-This parameter is ignored if none of the parameters *rect* or *width* and *height* are specified.
+This parameter is ignored if none of the parameters ``rect`` or ``width`` and ``height`` are specified.
 Will be used to calculate the page layout.

     :raises TypeError: if the *type* of any parameter does not conform.
     :raises FileNotFoundError: if the file / path cannot be found.
 Re-implemented as subclass of `RuntimeError`.